bacobart/awesome-alternatives/README.md

 ### [Jami](https://jami.net/) [![Generic badge](https://img.shields.io/badge/FOSS-OSS-blue.svg)](https://img.shields.io/badge/FOSS-OSS-blue.svg)

-*Alternative to Discord/WhatsApp* — Jami is a SIP-compatible distributed peer-to-peer softphone and SIP-based instant messenger for Linux, Microsoft Windows, OS X, iOS, and Android.
+*Alternative to WhatsApp* — Jami is a SIP-compatible distributed peer-to-peer softphone and SIP-based instant messenger for Linux, Microsoft Windows, OS X, iOS, and Android.
 Developed and maintained by the Canadian company Savoir-faire Linux, and with the help of a global community of users and contributors, Jami positions itself as a potential free Skype replacement.

 *Text from [Wikipedia](https://en.wikipedia.org/wiki/Jami_(software)).*